sbourlon/wemux-client/README.md

       Set the wemux mode for the user (mirror, pair, rogue)
 ```

-3. Ask users to connect to your Docker container using their username
+##### 4. Ask users to connect to your Docker container using their username and SSH key